 18. Watch out for Chemicals

-Our everyday lives are filled with chemicals.
-These can affect your body and play havoc with you hormones.
+Chemicals are all around your everyday life .
+These can affect your body and play havoc with your hormones.
 A hormone imbalance can lead to a lack of cervical mucus or even effect your ovulation.
-The worst offenders are heavily scented products such as cosmetics, perfumes deodorants, candles or air fresheners.
+Heavily scented products such as cosmetics, perfumes deodorants, candles or air fresheners are the worst offenders.
 Try switching to natural products where you can.